+2.138.1 Syntax

+startup=symbol

+By default, symbol is set tomain.

+no_startup does not take a symbol argument.

+2.138.2 Default

+The default isstartup=main.

+2.138.3 Usage

 The linker includes the C library startup code if there is a reference to a symbol that is defined by the C library startup code.
 This symbol reference is called the startup symbol.
 It is automatically created by the linker when it sees a definition of main().
-The --startup option enables you to change this symbol reference.
+Thestartup option enables you to change this symbol reference.

-- If the linker finds a definition of main() and does not find a reference to (or definition of) symbo1, then it generates an error. - If the linker finds a definition of main() and a reference to (or definition of) symbol, and no entry point is specified, then the linker generates a warning.
+• If the linker finds a definition of main() and does not find a reference to (or definition of) symbol , then it generates an error.

+• If the linker finds a definition of main() and a reference to (or definition of) symbol , and no entry point is specified, then the linker generates a warning.

+2.138.4 See also

+Reference

-• --entry=location on page 2-58.
+--entry=location on page 2-58.

-2.140 -- strict
+2.139 --strict